 Malvern Sofa: I wanted to highlight the imposing dark blue metal windows in my warehouse apartment with a sofa in the same colour.
 I selected the ink velvet fabric Malvern Sofa with black metal legs.
-It’s a medium size so I still had room to add an armchair.
+It’s a medium size, so I still had room to add an armchair.
 The velvet upholstery gives this piece a premium feel.
 It’s a very comfy couch and features a chaise which is great when you fancy lying down to watch TV, £1649 from Swoon.

 Z Style Dane Wooden Lounge Chair: I wanted a compact but comfortable chair for guests and this mid-century modern style armchair is perfect.
 It’s upholstered in grey fabric with a black solid ash wood frame, £359 from Cult Furniture (product code: 7271).

-Hay Black Tray Table: I’m always nervous about spilling drinks so this cube tray table is practical and looks super stylish.
+Hay Black Tray Table: I’m always nervous about spilling drinks, so this cube tray table is practical and looks super stylish.
 You can even remove the top and use it as a tray which is a great idea, £145 for the medium size from Amara (product code: 1025031009000).

 Black Knitted Pouffe: I wanted to buy a pouffe which didn’t take up too much space and could work as a footstool and a seat.
 The chunky knit material and the compact proportions of this particular one appealed to me.
-It’s available in a wide selection of colours, I bought it in black, £39.99 from Wayfair (product code: BOUR2594).
+It’s available in a wide selection of colours.
+I bought it in black, £39.99 from Wayfair (product code: BOUR2594).

-Coucou Manou Four Door Loop Cabinet
+Coucou Manou Four-Door Loop Cabinet

 Kartell FLY Pendant: I introduced red accents with two red FLY pendant shades at each end of the room.
-These dome shaped plastic shades are fun and vibrant, £197 from Heal’s.
+These dome-shaped plastic shades are fun and vibrant, £197 from Heal’s.

 Pebble Throw: I love snuggling under a throw when I’m relaxing on the sofa.
-This grey and red acrylic throw with fringing is soft and machine washable, £25.99 from House Additions at Wayfair (product code: FOUS2142).
+This grey and red acrylic throw with fringing are soft and machine washable, £25.99 from House Additions at Wayfair (product code: FOUS2142).

 Brooklyn Bolster Cushion: Mum wanted a bolster cushion for her back when she sat on the sofa.
-I selected two with a white zig zag against a blue background.
+I selected two with a white zig-zag against a blue background.
 I have found them to be very useful and comfy for resting my neck on, £18 from Dekoria (product code: 530-137-88).

 Living Room Area

-Age of Reason Hot Lips Cushion: To brighten up the grey armchair I treated myself to the large soft silk cushion which has been cut into the shape of sexy lips, £139 from Amara.
+Age of Reason Hot Lips Cushion: To brighten up the grey armchair, I treated myself to the large soft silk cushion which has been cut into the shape of sexy lips, £139 from Amara.

 Jan Constantine Glam Rock Cushion: I bought two Ziggy inspired cushions to stage my previous apartment before I put it on the market.
 The lightning bolt design has been created using red sequins with a silver outline.
 The reverse is made from black felt, £98 from Amara (product code: JR833B).